Step-by-step guide: CPR registration for non EU citizens

 - Consent form from the child’s other parent if this parent is not accompanying the child to Denmark (must be signed by the parent, who does not live in Denmark).
 You may also be asked to upload a copy of the passport/ID of your child's other parent).

-Step 2: Apply for a CPR number
+Step 2: Apply for a CPR registration

 When your application has been processed, you will receive an invitation by e-mail with a personalised link.
 Please be patient.
-Once you receive the link, you can use it to book your in-person CPR appointment.
+Once you receive the link, you can use it to book an in-person CPR appointment.

 It is important to note that the link is unique to your case and not to be shared with anyone else.
 Also be aware that only one appointment is required per application, even if it includes multiple individuals.
 All applicants included in the same case must attend the appointment together.